 • Emotional Distress: Victims of sexual assault may exhibit a range of emotional responses, including anxiety, depression, fear, anger, shame, or withdrawal.
 Sudden changes in mood or behavior may also be observed.

-• Sexualized Behavior: Victims may display sexualized behavior that is unusual for them, such as excessive promiscuity, or conversely, a sudden aversion to any sexual contact.
+• Sexualized Behavior: Victims may display sexualized behavior that is unusual for them, such as excessive promiscuity or, conversely, a sudden aversion to any sexual contact.

 • Substance Abuse: Increased use of drugs or alcohol may be a coping mechanism for survivors of sexual assault.
 Conversely, survivors may also abstain from substance use as a way to regain control or cope with trauma.